Man survives 75-foot fall from landing at aerial tramway in California, suffers no major injuries - NewsBreak

 Officials had also said on Twitter that “the patient was not injured,” though a representative for the fire department later told The Los Angeles Times that he suffered only minor injuries and declined medical attention.

 A representative for the Palm Springs Aerial Tramway also told the outlet that a restaurant worker at the observation point had witnessed the man climbing over guard rail just before the incident occurred.
-The fire department said the victim then slipped on some ice, causing him to fall.Thieves steal thousands in material from Louisville roofing company
+The fire department said the victim then slipped on some ice, causing him to fall.Watch: Teens rescued from Missouri lake after fall through ice

 The Palm Springs Aerial Tramway, billed as having the “world’s largest rotating tram car,” extends for 2.5 miles from Coachella Valley to a station in the San Jacinto Mountains at an elevation of over 8,500 feet.
 Since opening in 1963, the tramway has transported over 20 million people, according to its official website.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.